COVID-19 Information and Resources

-The UA 516 office is CLOSED to walk-ins and in-person meetings, but all services are still available by phone and email.
-If you don't know who you need to speak with directly, email firstname.lastname@example.org, as this email is constantly monitored.
+The UA 516 office remains CLOSED to walk-ins, but all services are still available by phone and email.
+If you don't know who you need to speak with directly, email email@example.com, as this email is constantly monitored.

 RTI Refrigeration Training Institute

 RTI Refrigeration Training Institute has suspended all classes as of Friday, March 20, 2020.
 As updates occur, we will pass them along to all members and contractors.

 COVID-19 Self Assessment Tool